41exey/to_sign_image_of_Keenetic/README.md

 [![Social](https://img.shields.io/badge/social-telegram-lightgray.svg)](https://teleg.run/c1ewd)
 [![Donations](https://img.shields.io/badge/donations-Liberapay-green.svg)](https://liberapay.com/c1ewd/donate)

 I stated from the opposite side.
-I was looking through the OpenWRT build rules and found zyimage.c.
+I was looking through the OpenWRT build rules and found `zyimage.c`.
 That's the utility that signs all Keenetic images.
-Device ID that needs for sign is located in the source code of this utility:
+The device ID that needs for sign is located in the source code of this utility:

 ```
   struct signature